NarcissimEye1

 Which one is true?

 Most people who deal with a Narcissist soon find out they are like the story of Ber Rabbit and the Tar Baby - the N leaves his or her sticky tarry fingers on you.
 Most people can ignore them.
 Ignore them at your own risk and peril!
-The N is constantly projecting his sickness on to others.
-The N projects his or her vision, version of reality, onto others so that they will mirror the N's inner turmoil.
+The N is constantly projecting his sickness onto others.
+The N projects his or her vision - reality - onto others so that they will mirror the N's inner turmoil.
 Most Ns are charming.
 They will manipulate, cajole, compliment you till they feel they have you in their power.
 What they want is for you to agree with them, then they want you to go along with whatever they say and do.

 When and if you react in anger at the N, you are also playing their game.
 They want a reaction from you.
 Ignoring them, or completely shutting them out is one tactic they hate (think spoiled child).
 If they have harmed you in some way, in your professional or personal life, you may find it difficult to forgive them.
 Why should you?
 According to Alice Miller, you will be hurting yourself again if you do forgive them.